Matoo125/M4CMS/README.md

 For now, it is possible to use CMS and create custom themes easily with twig.
 I'm still working on good plugin management.

+TODO
+- gallery needs some settings for classes and structure so it can work with different templates

 to clone repo
 ```